sassoftware/grafana-esp-plugin/README.md

 * Ingress for the Grafana deployment, with the root URL `/grafana`.
 The deployment scripts provided can install and configure Grafana correctly for you (see below).
 * A Linux environment with kubectl installed, to run the plug-in deployment script.
 * Internet access, to enable the plug-in deployment script to download the plug-in from [https://github.com/sassoftware/grafana-esp-plugin/releases](https://github.com/sassoftware/grafana-esp-plugin/releases).
+>**Note**: If you have installed SAS VIYA monitoring then the `grafana` deployment and namespace may be elsewhere and manual intervention will be required, it is recommended to run the following scripts as a dry run, and manually copy of the oauth sections of the grafana.ini configuration.

 ### Deploy a Released Version of the Plug-in

 Deployment scripts are provided to deploy the plug-in and configure Grafana.
 These scripts perform the following tasks:
- * Modify the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to enable Grafana to deploy the plug-in.
+ * Modify the Grafana deployment by adding the GF_PLUGINS_PREINSTALL_SYNC environment variable to enable Grafana to deploy the plug-in.
  * Create a new `grafana.ini` file to enable OAuth authentication.
 Creating this file overwrites any existing Grafana configuration.
  * Configure Grafana as an OAuth client with SAS Logon.
 Users of Grafana are directed to use SAS Logon.
  * Determine the correct Domain Name for your environment by looking at existing ingresses.